Teradata/developer-resources/docs/install-ai-unlimited/index.md

 You connect your notebook to the AI/ML engine on [AWS](https://aws.amazon.com/) or [Azure](https://azure.microsoft.com/en-us), and connect the engine to your [Amazon S3](https://aws.amazon.com/pm/serv-s3/?gclid=Cj0KCQjwlZixBhCoARIsAIC745AmyEzPaBnrARQxyUW_un0BjgTxlHygMScf4ZbX-7dTeznc-psOFlwaAkjmEALw_wcB&trk=fecf68c9-3874-4ae2-a7ed-72b6d19c8034&sc_channel=ps&ef_id=Cj0KCQjwlZixBhCoARIsAIC745AmyEzPaBnrARQxyUW_un0BjgTxlHygMScf4ZbX-7dTeznc-psOFlwaAkjmEALw_wcB:G:s&s_kwcid=AL!4422!3!536452728638!e!!g!!amazon%20s3!11204620052!112938567994) or [ADLS Gen2](https://learn.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction) data lake.
 You can suspend and resume your analytics project anytime, and pay only for the hours you use.

 :::note
-If AI Unlimited has already been installed and set up by someone at your organization, you can go to [Explore and Analyze Data](/docs/explore-and-analyze-data) to get started.
+If AI Unlimited has already been installed and set up by someone at your organization, you can go straight to [Explore and Analyze Data](/docs/explore-and-analyze-data) to get started.
 :::